mlinhard/dictator-app/README.md

 - `bin/run-docker-mq.sh` - Runs current tag of MQ server in local docker
 - `bin/post.sh` - Posts new article to the app via it's REST API
   - USAGE:
-    - `bin/post.sh "Article TITLE" "Article CONTENT`
+    - `bin/post.sh "Article TITLE" "Article CONTENT"`
     - NOTE: if article content contains string `dictator is corrupt` then it will be censored
     - NOTE: if article content equals `candidate` then it's posted to `dictator-app-candidate` endpoint instead of `dictator-app`
     - NOTE: if article content equals `loop` then it will be reposted every second until the script is killed